I grew up in a haunted house, at least that’s what my friends thought.

 In Mackinac Island, you can visit the Haunts of Mackinac during the tourist season.
 You will walk through a guides tour, stopping at locations such as the Island House hotel to hear tales of “Charlie,” the “gentleman ghost” who walks the fourth floor wearing an overcoat and top hat.

 Up the hill at Fort Mackinac, there have been reports of children ghosts playing with toys as well as apparitions close to the north sally port, which is near the post cemetery.

-Mackinac Island isn’t the only haunted spot in the Straits area, however.
+Mackinac Island isn’t the only haunted spot in the Straits area.
 With more shipwrecks than anywhere else in the country, the presence of nautical haunts is not hard to find.
 In Lake Superior, shipwrecks also mean ghosts.
 Near Isle Royale, the SS Kamloops went down in 1927.
 One of the crew from the ship, known as Gramps, seems to shadow divers exploration near the area.

 Another famous wreck is Le Griffon, built by famed French explorer Rene de La Salle, that went missing in September 1679.
 The wreck’s location remains a mystery, though it’s likely in Lake Michigan somewhere.
 Mariners have shared stories of a ghost ship on a collision course with their own, only to see it vanish at the last minute.